kyma-project/busola/docs/extensibility/resources.md

 ### resourceGraph parameters

 - **depth** - defines the maximum distance from the original resource to a transitively related resource.
 Defaults to infinity.
 - **colorVariant** - optional integer in range 1 to 11 or 'neutral', denoting the SAP color variant of node's border.
-If not set, the node's border is the same as current text color.
+If not set, the node's border is the same as the current text color.
 - **networkFlowKind** - optional boolean which determines if the resource should be shown on network graph, Defaults to `false`, which displays the resource on structural graph.
 - **networkFlowLevel** - optional integer which sets the horizontal position of resource's node on a network graph.
 - **dataSources** - an array of objects in shape: